Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Related Works

 Our work is also connected with \citet{li2023transformers}, which derived generalization errors for transformers as in-context algorithm learners.
 While the framework in \citet{li2023transformers} is general, it does not address some key components in this paper, such as our novel approximation theory bridging the attention mechanism to kernel methods, and our covering number calculation.

-The connection between the attention mechanism and kernel methods has been explored in prior work, including \citet{tsai2019transformer, wright2021transformers, yu2024nonlocal}.
-While our work and these prior studies all draw on the connection between the attention mechanism and kernel methods, our focus is different.
-Specifically, we leverage this connection to provide a theoretical analysis of ICL for regression on manifold, which has not been addressed in previous work.
+To understand transformers, the attention mechanism has also been connected to traditional mathematical models, such as interacting particle systems \citep{geshkovski2025mathematical} and integral-differential equations \citep{tai2025mathematical}.
+The connection between the attention mechanism and kernel methods has been explored in \citet{tsai2019transformer,song2021implicit,yu2024nonlocal,lu2025transformer,cheng2024transformers,han2025understanding}.
+In particular, the work by \citet{han2025understanding} takes the kernel perspective to understand ICL and empirically demonstrates that the attention and hidden features in LLMs match the behaviors of a kernel regression.
+While our work and these prior studies all draw on the connection between the attention mechanism and kernel methods, our theoretical justification is novel.
+In particular, the construction of transformers to implement the kernel method in Lemma \ref{ThmApprox1} and the generalization error bound in Theorem \ref{Thm} have not been addressed in literature.
+Our paper provides a theoretical framework to understand transformer-based ICL with geometric structures.

+Besides transformers, in-context operator learning has also been studied using DeepONets based on feedforward neural networks \citep{chiu2025context}.
+In contrast, our paper focuses on the role of the attention mechanism in ICL.